 - Soak them for about half an hour.

 - If you feel the water getting cool midway, add some more warm water.

 - After about 30 minutes, take out your feet or hands out of the water and start rubbing the callus with the pumice stone.

 - Rub them till the hard and thickened skin seems to become soft.

-- Now wash them once again and pat dry with towel.
+- Now wash them once again and pat dry with a towel.